How to land an entry-level data scientist job?

 We believe following these steps will give you a great shot at securing an entry-level job as a Data Scientist.

-Sign up for our course Starting a Career in Data Science for free.
+Sign up for our course Starting a Career in Data Science.
 Lead by a top-level data scientist with first-hand experience in recruiting data scientists for his team, the course will guide you through all the steps to landing a data science job.
 You’ll learn how to create your data science project portfolio, build your resume, get an interview through networking, succeed during the phone interview, solve the take-home test, and ace the behavioral and technical questions.
 Try it now!